geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 <script src="https://gist.github.com/geraldmc/1d3f059a33a30caf73a7f0446892f76f.js"></script>
 <br />

-The process of stitching together hundreds of small images, separating the individual bands and running simple computational methods results in an image of the full study area (below).
-This image (acquired on July 28th, 2017) shows the complete grid of test plots as an NRG index at the height of the growing season.
-I recall it was plenty hot that day!
+The chained process of stitching together hundreds of smaller images, separating the individual bands, and running computational methods over the results ultimately provides an image of the full study area (below).
+This image (acquired on July 28th, 2017) shows the complete grid of test plots as an NRG at the height of the growing season.

 ![NGR Full]({{ site.url }}/assets/NGR-full-view.png){:height="200px" width="850px"}